Anita-devops/Project-1/Project1.md

 ### CREATING A VIRTUAL HOST FOR YOUR WEBSITE USING APACHE
 **Setting up PROJECTLAMP Domain**
 *Creating the directory for projectlamp using ‘mkdir’*

     `sudo mkdir /var/www/projectlamp`
     `sudo chown -R $USER:$USER /var/www/projectlamp`

 ![Projectlamp-file1](./Images/Projectlamp-file1.PNG)

+*creating and opening a new configuration file in Apache’s sites-available directory*

     `sudo vi /etc/apache2/sites-available/projectlamp.conf`